AI Summary of Peer-Reviewed Research

 Research area:Architectural engineeringEducationSustainable Building Design and Assessment

-What the researchers tested: The study used a qualitative approach to collect and analyze data.
-It examined the effects of sustainable IEQ and retrofitting strategies using green building certification in two Malaysian private universities.
+The researchers used a qualitative approach for data collection and analysis.
+They examined the effects of sustainable IEQ and retrofitting strategies using green building certification in two Malaysian private universities.

 Key points

-• The researchers used a qualitative approach and studied two Malaysian private universities.
+• The researchers used a qualitative approach in two Malaysian private universities.

 Disclosure